Rebekah McCutcheon

-SILICA, DUBBED THE NEW ASBESTOS - SILICA DUST HEALTH ALERT
+SILICA, DUBBED THE NEW ASBESTOS - BUT WHAT IS SILICA DUST?

 Crystalline silica is one of the most abundant minerals on earth, found in numerous naturally occurring materials such as rock, sand, stone, clay, and gravel.